Front Entryway Decorating Ideas

 What should I hang on the walls?

-Let your personality shine in your accent choices.
+Let your personality shine in your accent choices in your interior design.
 Consider framed or canvas wall art that can easily be changed out seasonally.
 A sunny canvas floral looks inviting in the springtime, while you can change it out for a charming holiday scene in the winter.
 A wall mirror adds a reflective quality and gives everyone a place to do a last-minute lipstick check before they head out the door.
-Be sure to read our tips on how to hang wall decor.
+Be sure to read our tips on how to hang wall décor.

 Where do I put coats when I don’t have a coat closet?

 Don’t despair.
 Thanks to entryway benches, coat racks, and organizers, you can now have a place to wrangle outerwear, shoes, and backpacks even when you don’t have a closet in sight.
 The best part—their practicality may only be outshined by their stylish quality.
-Look for pretty iron scrollwork, rich woods, and built-in mirrors.
+Look for pretty iron scrollwork, rich woods, and built-in mirrors to make a beautiful entryway.
 Look for our tips on creating a clutter-free entryway.

 What goes on a foyer table?

 When it comes to entryway table ideas, the possibilities are endless, but there are three key items worth considering.
 First, check your entryway’s lighting.
 If it could use some accent lighting, then add a distinctive table lamp.
 Next, include a large decorative bowl, basket or tray that can capture those little items that are in your hands when you come in the door, like mail, keys, and gloves.
-Finally, use this space to add some decorative personality—an ornate table clock, a pair of spring bunnies, a vase of LED-lit willow branches or a trio of candles.
+Finally, use this space to add some decorative personality—an ornate table clock, a pair of spring bunnies, a vase of LED-lit willow branches, or a trio of candles.
+Contrast your neutral colors with black and white.

 Creating an Entryway Where One Doesn’t Exist

-If your home could benefit from the addition of a formal entryway, but there is no space dedicated to a true foyer, don’t despair!
-Rethink the space you have with a few clever tricks and decorating ideas that will soon do a stylish job of welcoming everyone who enters!
+If your home could benefit from the addition of a formal entryway, but there is no space dedicated to a true foyer, don’t despair – design!
+Rethink the space you have with a few clever tricks and decorating tips that will soon do a stylish job of welcoming everyone who enters!

 Transform the Hallway